draftmanpenny/Crypto-Search-Engine/README.md

 # Crypto-Search
-This is a web app that allows you to search for news articles relating to crypto currency.
+This is a web app that allows you to search for news articles relating to crypto currencies.